auth0/docs/articles/quickstart/spa/_includes/_auth_service_method_description_auth0js.md

 * Audience and scope, which specify that authentication must be [OIDC conformant](https://auth0.com/docs/api-auth/tutorials/adoption)
 * The URL where your users are redirected to after authentication.
 ::: note
-In this tutorial, the route is `/callback`.
-It will be implemented in the dd a Callback Component step.
+In this tutorial, the route is `/callback`, which is implemented in the Add a Callback Component step.
 :::

 Your users authenticate at the Auth0 hosted login page.
 They are then redirected back to your application.
 Their redirect URLs contain a hash fragment with each user's authentication information: